schmidt1024/Blank/README.md

 ## How to use

-This template is for local developing under node.js.
-A good workflow is to code your template localhost and if it is ready to deploy it on your live server (e.g. via sftp).
+This template is for local developing under [Node.js®](http://nodejs.org/) and [Gulp](https://gulpjs.com/).
+A good workflow is to code your template on localhost and if it is ready to deploy it on the live server (e.g. copy via sftp).
+And for shure, you should have a [Joomla!™](https://www.joomla.org/) installation ready for this.

 ## Install

-Install it like a normal template in Joomla!
-Then install [Node](http://nodejs.org/).
-This template will be build with [Gulp](http://gulpjs.com/).
-If you haven't used Gulp before, you need to install ``gulp`` global.
-Open a terminal.
+If Node.js® is installed, install Gulp via command prompt (e.g. console or terminal).

     npm install -g gulp

-Go to the template directory an install Node dependencies
+Install BL4NK like a normal template in Joomla!™.
+Open your command prompt and go to the template directory.
+Install all dependencies.

     npm install